Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 Is Lourdes University’s CRNA program still accepting applications?

-No. Lourdes University is closing at the end of the 2025-26 academic year, and its DNP Nurse Anesthesia Program is ending with it.
-No new applications are being accepted.
+No. Lourdes University is closing at the end of the 2025–26 academic year, and its DNP Nurse Anesthesia Program is ending with the university.

 Why is Lourdes University closing?

-Lourdes announced its closure on February 11, 2026, after Board deliberation with the Sisters of St. Francis.
-The decision was driven by long-term financial sustainability challenges — a trend affecting small Catholic colleges across the country, as documented by Ohio Statewide News and Inside Higher Ed.
+The decision was driven by long-term financial sustainability challenges affecting small Catholic colleges across the country, as documented by Ohio Statewide News and Inside Higher Ed.

 What happens to current Lourdes CRNA students?